 Heminger announced plans to study the option Feb.
 1, less than two weeks after hedge fund Jana Partners LLC bought a 5.5 percent stake and began talks with the company.
 The company is still mulling an IPO of a minority stake in its pipelines, according to a separate statement today.

 The earnings statement was released before the start of regular trading in U.S. markets.
 Marathon Petroleum rose 0.8 percent to $41.61 yesterday in New York Stock Exchange composite trading.
-The shares have 13 buy ratings from analysts (MPC) and five holds.
+The shares have 13 buy ratings from analysts (MPC:US) and five holds.

 To contact the reporter on this story: Bradley Olson in Houston at email@example.com